 - Plastic drop cloth or large plastic sack cut open to function as a drop cloth

 - Water bottles, container of water, and spray bottle

 - Water Can Spew, Spurt, Spray, and Spill! target text*

 State and Model the Objective

-Tell the children they will spin spools in water and spill water out of spouts.
-They will also practice reading and writing words that begin with /sp/: spill, splash, spin, spout, spoon, spot, spool, spray, splat, space.
+Tell the children they will spin spools in water and spill water out of spouts as they read and write words that begin with /sp/, such as splash, spoon, spot, spray, splat, and space.

 Act out commands using actions and objects that start with /sp/

 - Set out water (e.g., container of water, spray bottle, water bottles) and objects that begin with /sp/ (e.g., spots, spouts, sponge, spoon, spatula, spools, spray bottle) on a large sheet of plastic.